Google Auto ads are have been mentioned quite a bit by a few different people. I’ve seen many people asking, “Is it worth it?”

 I think that’s because Google has recently released an update for them, and everyone is asking, “Are they really a good idea to use on my website?” and “Is it something that’s going to pay off, or should I not even test it out?”

-My short answer to that is, yes, you should put them on your website.
+My short answer to that is, yes, after you get accepted to Google Adsense, you should put them on your website.
 But you need to read to the end of this post because I’ve had a lot of experience with Google Auto Ads and I really understand them.

 I know the things that you need to know about Google Auto ads in order to implement them correctly.
 If you don’t implement them correctly, there are some bad things that can happen.